Lofoten in Summer: Weather, What to Expect & Travel Tips

 We visited Lofoten in July and had all kinds of weather.
 On some days, the skies were blue, it was hot, and we were hiking in shorts and T-shirts.
 But we also had a few days when it was windy, rainy, and freezing cold and we needed sweaters and jackets, and even wore gloves and warm hats.

 To give you an idea of the extremes you can get, take a look at the two pictures below.
-They were taken at the exactly same place, less than two days apart.
+They were taken at exactly the same place, less than two days apart.
 Needless to say, your experience and what you can see and do in Lofoten will be influenced by the weather.
 But you can have a very enjoyable trip either way!

 TIP: One of the best tips I can give you is not to stress about the weather in advance.
 It won’t change anything… Simply keep an eye on the weather forecast and adjust your plans if needed.
 Sun on the forecast?
 Go hiking!
 Is it going to rain?
 Check predictions for the other places nearby – it may be dry and sunny just a short drive away.
 And if it’s really cold and wet everywhere, you can still explore villages, visit museums, and find a nice restaurant for a relaxing meal.